-Looking for some killer smoker recipes?
+Looking for some killer electric smoker recipe?
 We smoked steaks last weekend and using this homemade dry rub they came out amazing!
 We’re here to share how to smoke a steak with you so you can enjoy the yum too! (affiliate links present)

 How long does it take to cook a steak at 250 degrees?